Updated: Mar 17

 There are new employment laws in California, make sure your employee rights are protected.
-Consult with the right California employment lawyer.
+Consult with the right California Employment Attorney.

-In 2021, significant modifications impacting employers with California operations include:
+In 2022, significant modifications impacting employers with California operations were implemented including:

 Requiring additional COVID-19 paid sick leave of 500 or more employees for the food sector personnel, some health care providers and first responders, and individuals working by private enterprises;

 Creating a refutable assumption that a protected employee contracted COVID-19 at work for workers' compensation purposes;

 Workers of companies with five or more employees are expanding job-protected family leave; and

 Requiring some private employers to send a data report containing defined wage details to the Department of Equal Employment and Housing ('DFEH') every year.